Transferring Assets Into Your Revocable Living Trust Agreement By Michael J. Howell

 The reason you need to try to place all your assets into your revocable living trust agreement is because no matter how hard you try, there will probably be some assets which are part of your probate estate.
 Often there are refunds from the state and federal governments, insurance companies, magazine subscriptions and others which can add up to over $25,000.
 In most cases if there is an automobile, it can be worth more than $25,000 and may itself cause a full probate proceeding.

 Once you go over $25,000, you have to have a personal representative.
 Once a personal representative is appointed, they have to file inventories, accounting and many other documents as well as comply with certain statutory deadlines.
 These are the functions which produce the major cost and inconvenience of probate.
+Some of the procedures can be waived if all devises agree.

 Having all your assets either in your trust or other non-probate form can reduce the cost and anguish associated with death and the administration of the estate.